jaredfiorali/infrastructure/README.md

 ### Compiling Charts (Github Action)

-When code is pushed to the `master` branch, it triggers a Github action which compiles the helm charts into actual kubernetes yaml files that can be used in deployments.
+When code is pushed to the `master` branch, it triggers a Github action which [compiles and packages](https://github.com/jaredfiorali/infrastructure/releases) the helm charts into actual kubernetes yaml files that can be used in deployments, and then publishes them via [github pages](https://github.com/jaredfiorali/infrastructure/deployments/github-pages).

 ### CD Pipeline (ArgoCD)